lukekarrys/metalsmith-dayone/README.md

 ### Adding Day One data to an existing site

 If you already have a `metalsmith` site or want to use Day One data in conjunction with other stuff, you probably don't want to change the `source` path.
-In this case, you can provide a `data` option to `metalsmith-dayone` for where to look for your data.
+In this case, you can provide a `data` option to `metalsmith-dayone` to tell it where to look for your data.

 ```js
 require('metalsmith')(__dirname)